planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 The goal is to write a complete and descriptive definition for each class.
 These should come from the literature, but can be expanded to be more clear.
 The concept of a class, is that a class is a complete idea which is centered on its definition.
 The label and the synonyms should be able to be used interchangably.
 This is made possible by well written definitions.

-<u> Fig 9.
-Updated Ontology class management sheet with definitions</u>
+_Fig 9.
+Updated Ontology class management sheet with definitions_
 ![](ontology-images/defs.png)

 > Add more information to your class management sheet.
 Add in definitions and definition citations.
 The definiton dbxref is an external database reference that is specifially a reference for the definition.
 A general dbxref are references to classes in other ontologies that are homologous.